 General users can submit two types of proposals:

 - A general access user proposal can be active for up to one year.
 Proposals are solicited via formal calls for proposals held three times per year.
 This process enables the CNM to objectively review, prioritize, and accept user proposals compete for access to limited capabilities and technical expertise.

 - Occasionally, a timely research opportunity may justify access to CNM between announced user proposal cycles.
 Such "rapid access" user proposals are submitted via the same system but can be submitted at any time.
 There is no special form or selection for "rapid access;" the proposal itself should state the request (e.g., in the abstract).
 The request is evaluated by internal CNM staff.
 The proposal should clearly demonstrate a need for immediate access to conduct well-focused, short-term work (generally five days of equipment or capability access) with extremely high-impact potential.
 Continued access is obtained by conveying results of the expedited access in a general access user proposal submitted in response to the next available call for proposals.
 Only one rapid access request per two years is allowed without submission of a general user proposal.

 First-time proposers first need to register in Argonne National Laboratory's National User Facilities Online Registration System to obtain proposal system access.

 - Name and contact information for the principal investigator.

-- Name and contact information for collaborators.
-It is essential that we know all of the collaborators involved, whether they actually visit the site or not.
+- Name and contact information for collaborators, whether they actually visit the site or not.

-- Brief statement of any potential safety issues with required materials, processes, or procedures contained in the proposal.
+- Answer the Safety questions regarding the required materials, processes, or procedures contained in the proposal.

 - Other supporting material, as needed, and in PDF format only.
 Such supplemental information is not meant to substitute for actual text in the proposal form itself and should consist primarily of supporting graphics or tables.